Clyde F.C.: 1920–1945

 The team conceded a solitary goal on the run to the 1939 Scottish Cup final.
 Clean sheets were kept against St Johnstone (2–0), Dundee (0–0 at Dens Park, followed by 1–0 in a replay), city rivals Third Lanark (1–0), and the Hibernian semi final match (1–0 at Tynecastle).
-The single goal against came at Rangers in the 3rd Round, where prolific centre forward Willie Martin set a record for an opposition at Ibrox by scoring all four goals in a 4–1 win.
+The single goal against came at Rangers in the 3rd round, where prolific centre forward Willie Martin set a record for an opposition at Ibrox by scoring all four goals in a 4–1 win.

 Clyde (Brown; Kirk and Hickie; Beaton, Falloon and Weir; Robertson and Gillies; Martin; Noble and Wallace) faced Motherwell, who had scored the most goals on route to the final, in front of 94,000 at Hampden on 22 April 1939.
 After losing the coin toss, Clyde goalkeeper Brown was under the most pressure early on.
 Assisted by a Robertson delivery, Wallace fired the opener in the roof of the net.
 Despite further opposition pressure before the interval, Martin doubled the lead with an opportunistic strike after the break.
 Late goals from Noble (netting from a rebound) and Martin (assisted by Noble for his second) sealed an emphatic 4–0 win and a maiden Scottish Cup triumph.

 War with Nazi Germany caused the suspension of the Scottish League in 1939–40, and all players' contracts declared void.
 Unofficial competitions soon restarted with an East/West regional split.
 The geographical separation meant Clyde were placed in the Southern League.
-Runners up behind champions Rangers in 1940–41 (by three points), the team would continue to perform relatively well in warttime competitions.
+Runners up behind champions Rangers in 1940–41 (by three points), the team would continue to perform relatively well in wartime competitions.